Easy Crockpot Beef Curry

 • HIGH: 4–5 hours

-The curry is ready when the beef pulls apart easily with a fork and the sauce looks thick and glossy.
-Beef is ready when it reaches at least 160°F (71°C) internally and pulls apart easily with a fork.
+The curry is ready when the beef pulls apart easily with a fork, the sauce looks thick and glossy, and the internal temperature reaches at least 160°F (71°C).

 6. Rest before serving